Roger Rabbit's Car Toon Spin: History

 Roger Rabbit was recognized as a lucrative character by Disney after the release of Who Framed Roger Rabbit and a set of attractions based on the movie were developed for many Disney theme parks.
 Roger was set to be the star of his own land, behind Main Street, U.S.A. at Disneyland, called Hollywoodland.
-Meanwhile, over at the Magic Kingdom, a new land behind Fantasyland was being developed in honor of Mickey Mouse's sixtieth birthday, named Mickey's Birthdayland.
+Meanwhile at Magic Kingdom, a new land behind Fantasyland was being developed in honor of Mickey Mouse's sixtieth birthday, named Mickey's Birthdayland.

-There were also set to be attractions based on Roger Rabbit, Judge Doom and Baby Herman opening in a major expansion at Disney's Hollywood Studios and Tokyo Disneyland, but after the financial troubles of the Euro Disney Resort, plans were cut back with only Disneyland and Tokyo Disneyland receiving any Roger Rabbit-themed attractions.
+There were also set to be attractions based on Roger Rabbit, Judge Doom and Baby Herman opening in a major expansion at Disney's Hollywood Studios and Tokyo Disneyland, known as "Roger Rabbit's Hollywood".
+These attractions included Toontown Trolley, a simulator ride through Toontown aboard a new character named Gus the Bus; Toon Coaster, a roller coaster based on the short Roller Coaster Rabbit; Baby Herman's Runaway Baby Buggy Ride, a ride based on the short Tummy Trouble; and a Benny the Cab ride, which evolved into Roger Rabbit's Car Toon Spin.
+However, due to Disney and Amblin's (Steven Spielberg's company that co-financed the film) argument over the rights to the character and the financial troubles of the Euro Disney Resort, plans were cut back with only Disneyland and Tokyo Disneyland receiving any Roger Rabbit-themed attractions.

 Imagineer Joe Lanzisero described the creation of the ride:

+According to former Imagineer Jim Shull, The Little Mermaid (1989) was a candidate under consideration to receive a new attraction in Mickey's Toontown while it was initially being developed.
+Imagineers changed course to a ride based on The Many Adventures of Winnie the Pooh for Mickey's Toontown and got a decent way through its development.
+The ride would have had guests in spinning honey pots, but then-CEO Michael Eisner came in and asked Imagineers to switch gears and make an attraction inspired by Who Framed Roger Rabbit.

 In September 2021, it was announced that Walt Disney Imagineering would update the ride in Disneyland to include a new plot element of Jessica Rabbit in the role of a detective who is determined to stop a crime wave in Toontown.
 The update debuted in December 2021.